jygh98/jygh98.github.io/essays/whats-mvc.md

 "Why did you put the CSS file here?" was the first thing she asked.
 I explained to her that it was a convenient for me at the time to place it there.
 Unsatisfied with my answer, she stressed the importance of maintaining the set design pattern in a project as these are accepted industry solutions to software system designs such as how a web application is built and maintained.
-"Do you know what MVC is?" was the next thing she asked to which I quickly said no.
+"Do you know what MVC is?" was the next thing she asked to which I quickly said no.  It was only now that I realize that along with the frameworks and libraries that I was learning I needed to add design patterns to my list of "things to learn".
+MVC or Model-View-Controller Pattern is one example of a design pattern that I used in the web-application project.
+The issue with my first pull request was that I should've placed my CSS file into the View section since it dealt with the data being modeled.
+The use of design pattern in this project allow for efficient code reuse and parallel development of both the front and back ends as MVC separates the web application into separate but interconnected components.